 A one-dimensional scroll bar is helpful in word processors when the document length is greater than one screen.
-Without a scroll bar users must rely on their mental models of the current position and some numeric command for jumping within the document (e.g. 173,193p would print or display lines 173 through 193).
-The scroll bar enables users to move incrementally and by jumps within a document and provides feedback to indicate the current position of the screen within the document.
+Without a scroll bar users must rely on their memory of the current position and some numeric command for jumping within the document (e.g. 173,193p would print or display lines 173 through 193).
+The scroll bar enables users to move incrementally and by jumps within a document or large menu and provides feedback to indicate the current position of the screen within the document or menu.
 The visual feedback probably reduces memory and cognitive load for many tasks and simplifies planning.
-Improvements to one-dimensional scroll bars [Shneiderman 92] might give users an overview of the content of the document (e.g. indicating chapters or highlights) or allow users to place markers on the scroll bar.
-One-dimensional scroll bars are also used in scrolling lists of menu items, when the menu length is greater than the display space (Figure 1).
-Value bars [Chimera 92] are an attempt at displaying on the scrollbar the value of one attribute for each item in the list (e.g. show each section's proportional size in a document scrollbar.)